conjfrnk/Hydra/README.md

 # Hydra

 ***IMPORTANT!!!!*** This file needs to be updated to reflect recent changes.
-Information below is partially inaccurate.
+Information below, in the "how to run this" secions, is partially inaccurate.

 ## Distributed Pi Calculation